-The pain may be sharp or crampy (like menstrual cramps) and may come and go.
+The pain may be sharp or crampy (like menstrual cramps—see Menstrual Cramps) and may come and go.
 It may be sudden and excruciating, dull and constant, or some combination.
 The pain may gradually increase in intensity, sometimes occurring in waves.
 Often, pelvic pain occurs in cycles that coordinate with the menstrual cycle.
 That is, pain may occur every month just before or during menstrual periods or in the middle of the menstrual cycle, when the egg is released (during ovulation).

 The pelvic area may feel tender when touched.
 Depending on the cause, women may have bleeding or a discharge from the vagina.
 The pain may also be accompanied by fever, nausea, vomiting, sweating, and/or light-headedness.

 Usually, pelvic pain is not caused by a serious disorder.
 It is often related to the menstrual cycle.
-However, several disorders that cause pelvic pain can lead to peritonitis (inflammation and usually infection of the abdominal cavity), a serious disorder.
+However, several disorders that cause pelvic pain can lead to peritonitis (inflammation and usually infection of the abdominal cavity), which is a serious disorder.

 Disorders that can cause pelvic pain include